dr. R (Reindert) Nijland

 “I sequence anything, anywhere, to understand changing marine ecosystems”

-Reindert Nijland is Associate Professor in Molecular Marine Ecology at the Marine Animal Ecology group (MAE).
-His research focuses on the development and application of molecular tools, such as Nanopore sequencing, to understand how marine ecosystems respond to anthropogenic and climate-driven change.
+Reindert Nijland is Associate Professor (UHD1) in Molecular Marine Ecology at the Marine Animal Ecology group (MAE).
+His research focuses on understanding how marine ecosystems respond to anthropogenic and climate-driven change, combining field observations with molecular approaches such as Nanopore sequencing and eDNA metabarcoding to track how marine biodiversity and ecosystems are changing

 Research

-Since joining MAE in 2017, Reindert has built a nationally leading research program in molecular marine ecology, organised around three integrated lines of work.
+Since joining MAE in 2017, Reindert has built a nationally leading research program in molecular marine ecology, organised around three integrated lines of work that together link biodiversity monitoring, population processes, and ecosystem-level understanding.

 Academic career